MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcpropertygridproperty-class.md

 ### <a name="parameters"></a>Parametri

-*punto*<br/>
+*point*<br/>
 [in] Un punto, nelle coordinate del client.

 ### <a name="remarks"></a>Note

-Per impostazione predefinita, questo metodo non esegue alcuna operazione.
+Per impostazione predefinita, questo metodo non effettua alcuna operazione.

 ##  <a name="onclickname"></a>  CMFCPropertyGridProperty::OnClickName